 The goal, of course, is to beat your growth plan.
 Doing so limits how often you need fresh cash to support your growth efforts.
-When you raise equity, you dilute all current owners (including employees who are calculating an exist as part of their compensation).
-Raising debt adds risk, compliance and general complexity.
-Your CFO should also present alternative ways to meet your cash needs: rewards or investment-based crowdfunding, selling invoices (often called factoring), reducing outstanding accounts receivable (becoming more efficient at collecting customer payments), increasing days outstanding on vendor payments and carefully monitoring overhead expenditures.
+When you raise equity, you dilute all current owners (including employees who are calculating an existing as part of their compensation).
+Raising debt adds risk, compliance, and general complexity.
+Your CFO should also present alternative ways to meet your cash needs: rewards or investment-based crowdfunding, selling invoices (often called factoring), reducing outstanding accounts receivable (becoming more efficient at collecting customer payments), increasing days outstanding on vendor payments, and carefully monitoring overhead expenditures.

 Thanks to G.I.
 Joe we know that as you grow, existing and even new competitors are going to adapt.
 The best brands know their customer and are able to maintain focus on serving them well.

 Customer needs and competitive offerings change regularly though.
 These can have a major impact on the success of your go-to-market efforts.
 Your ROI might decrease in one channel, or the appeal of a product might be diminished by competitive activity.
 You must be aware and ready to adapt yourself to maintain accelerating growth rates.

 Here are some ways to regularly take the pulse on market changes that might affect your firm: